 - Paint or stain

 Remember: DIY shelves can triple-function as space-saving storage, a new design or remodel and an affordable way to recycle old materials.
-As you decide what’s next for your home in 2015, create permanent storage solutions with floating shelf space.
+As you decide your next home improvement project, create permanent storage solutions with floating shelf space.

-Have shelf ideas or favorite home DIY projects?
-We’d love to hear them in the Comments section below or on Twitter — tweet us @LifeStorage.
+Have floating shelf ideas or a favorite home DIY project?
+We’d love to hear about them in the comments section below or on Twitter!